Diptakuet/Dynamic-Frequency-Based-Fingerprinting-Attacks-against-Modern-Sandbox-Environments/AMD_SEV/README.md

 Use:

 - `status.sh`
-  This shows whether a task is currently running inside the AMD SEV container.
+  This shows whether a task within the container is currently running inside AMD SEV.

 ### **3. Collect CPU Frequency Data**
 Two scripts are provided:

 #### **A. `data.sh`**
 Collects **4,000 samples** of CPU-frequency data while a containerized workload is running.
-This is used to study microVM behavior, and workload characteristics.

 #### **B. `data_collection.sh`**
 This performs automated large-scale data collection: